kuwingfung/kuwingfung.github.io/_portfolio/2021-07-PolyURoboticsTeam.md

 I was also interviewed in the 1-hour prime show ’Robocon2021’ broadcasted by RTHK, as the only university team integrated AI/Computer Vision to the robots.

+Btw, we released our dataset on Kaggle: https://www.kaggle.com/datasets/vinesmsuic/abu-robocon-2021-pot-dataset

 <br/>
 <img src='/images/crimson2021-demo2.png'>
 <img src='/images/crimson2021-demo1.png'>